Lei Cheng Uk Han Tomb Museum

-The Lei Cheng Uk Han Tomb Museum is a museum in Hong Kong which houses an ancient Chinese tomb.
+The Lei Cheng Uk Han Tomb Museum (李鄭屋漢墓博物館) is a museum in Hong Kong which houses an ancient Chinese tomb.
 It is believed to have been built during the Eastern Han dynasty (AD 25–220) for a Chinese officer attached to the local garrison.
-The museum is located at 41 Tonkin Street, in Cheung Sha Wan, Sham Shui Po District, in the northwestern part of the Kowloon Peninsula of Hong Kong.
+The museum, administratively a branch of the Hong Kong Museum of History, is located at 41 Tonkin Street, in Cheung Sha Wan, Sham Shui Po District, in the northwestern part of the Kowloon Peninsula of Hong Kong.